St Andrews (NSW)

 St Andrews has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-Five projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Minto Industry Park, Minto Multicultural Community Centre Enhancement, Kirkham Lane Improvements, and Greater Macarthur Growth Area - Glenfield to Macarthur Corridor.
-The following list details those likely to be most relevant.
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include Minto Industry Park, Minto Multicultural Community Centre Enhancement, Kirkham Lane Improvements, and Greater Macarthur Growth Area - Glenfield to Macarthur Corridor.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.